 Using the monitor’s HDRi feature, some HDR content might look somewhat better, but this is not the true HDR viewing experience which requires much better display capabilities that are only available in more expensive monitors.

 144Hz provides you with significantly smoother motion clarity in video games for a more enjoyable as well as more responsive gaming experience.

 The measured input lag of the BenQ EX2510 amounts to only four milliseconds of delay, which means that you won’t be able to feel any delays between your actions and the result on the screen.

 Moving on, there are four response time overdrive modes labeled as ‘AMA’ (Advanced Motion Accelerator) ranging from 0 to 3.

-For the best pixel transition performance at 144Hz, we recommend setting it ‘2’, while at lower refresh rates, ‘1’ is the better option.
+For the best pixel transition performance at 144Hz, we recommend setting it to ‘2’, while at lower refresh rates, ‘1’ is the better option.
 Overall, the response time is fast and there’s no noticeable ghosting behind fast-moving objects.

 As it’s the case with all IPS monitors, some IPS glow is present and its intensity varies across different units of the monitor.